+91-92850 11011

 Table of Contents

 Located in Madhya Pradesh on the banks of the Kshipra River, Ujjain is a sacred town known for its solitude and peace.
 This holy city hosts Kumbh Mela, i.e., one of the biggest spiritual gatherings in the world, occurring once every 12 years.
 The city houses several pilgrimage attractions and over 100 temples dating back hundreds of years.
+Given its rich spiritual heritage, most Ujjain Tour Packages are designed to cover these historic temples and cultural landmarks in a well-planned itinerary.

 Historical Importance of Ujjain

-A city steeped in ancient times, Ujjain reveals the history through its timeless appeal.
+A city steeped in ancient times, Ujjain reveals its history through its timeless appeal.
 Ujjain is an ancient city that witnessed the rise of early human civilisations, considering archaeological findings like artefacts and ancient rock paintings traced back to its ancient history.
 The city has been the origin of different cultures, with a diversity of Oraon and Munda tribes.
 It is worth noting that the historical narrative of Ujjain took a drastic shift with the rise of colonial powers, especially during the Gupta and Maurya empires.

 Religious Significance of Ujjain